Legal responsibilities and national guidelines for schools on attendance

 - record and monitor attendance and absence data

 - work to improve attendance.

-Attendance management policies can be tailored to the needs of each school and its community.
+Attendance management policies can be tailored to the needs of your school and community.

 Improving attendance might include working with families to help students return to school.